-The Risk Management function implements a limit framework within the context of the approved market risk appetite.
+The Board sets and approves the market risk appetite for the Bank's activities.
+The Bank's Treasury department generally manages market risk.
+The Risk function implements a quantitative and qualitative limit framework within the context of the approved market risk appetite.
 A daily market risk report summarises market risk exposures against agreed limits.
-This daily report is available to all the senior executive members of the Bank.
+This daily report is circulated to the Treasurer for review.